SoftwareAG/c8y-docs/content/device-sdk/linux-agent-user-guide-bundle/configuring-agent.md

 weight: 50
 ---

-The Linux Agent repository includes the _cumulocity-agent.conf_ file.
+The Cumulocity IoT Linux agent repository includes the _cumulocity-agent.conf_ file.
 When you install the agent, the configuration file is deployed to _/usr/share/cumulocity-agent/cumulocity-agent.conf_ by default.
 The agent reads this configuration file at startup.
 You can manually edit this file to adjust different parameters to suit your needs.

 ### Server URL